seannyD/Expericraft/Manuals/docs/Fixing problems.md

 `/tp @p -42 73 -14` Teleport me to A's starting point `/tp @p -42 73 -6` Teleport me to B's starting point

+## I destroyed part of the command blocks setup

+### Adding a button

+To add a button back to the command block machine:

+-  go into creative mode by using

+`\experiment off`

+-  Open the inventory and put a button in your inventory slots.
+The buttons are under the red power tab (red triangle), or click on the compass and search for "button".

+-  Go up to the orange command block nearest the stone wall.

+-  Crouch by holding shift

+-  Left click on top of the command block, and the button will be added

+Now you can activate the button by left-clicking it.

+-  Go back into experiment mode by typing

+`\experiment`